kunifujiwara/VoxCity/README.rst

 VoxelCity is an easy and one-stop tool to output 3d city models for urban simulation by integrating multiple geospatial open-data

-* Free software: MIT license
+* Free software: CC BY-SA 4.0
 * Documentation: https://voxelcity.readthedocs.io.